Can dogs eat soy sauce?

 Common questions

-What's the treatment if my dog ate soy sauce?
+What if my dog accidentally ate a small amount of soy sauce?